Are you looking for ways to integrate authentic Black History Month lessons naturally into your elementary music classes?

-This storybook is a simple way to help students understand the concept of the Underground Railroad and some of the hardships of escaping to freedom.
+This storybook is a simple way to help students understand the concept of the Underground Railroad, the compassionate people who made up the underground railroad, and some of the hardships of escaping to freedom.

 Use Authentic Music

-Whatever song you choose, make it authentic.
+Whatever songs you choose, make sure they are authentic.
 The book All Night, All Day: A Child’s First Book of African-American Spirituals by Ashley Bryan pulls together many of the most common spirituals in one resource if you need more song ideas.